gckirchoff/peer-to-public/src/lib/content/posts/gambling-with-covid.md

 Consider the following chart.
 The numbers are agnostic so you can interpret them how you wish.
 Imagine that stable attenuation is the small chance of winning big at the casino and walking out the door, money in-hand.
 Collapse is, of course, financial ruin; it can be interpreted as Long Covid disrupting society through labor shortages.
 Grey and black swan events - such as serotype formation and highly virulent strains - exist on the table due to the increasingly rapidly evolving strains our unmitigated spread is allowing for, so the simulation can be taken literally as well.

 The Monte Carlo Simulation on the right tracks the results of 1000 simulations of society co-existing with a pandemic disease.
 Society will experience non-stop waves of the disease.
 Most waves will be standard baseline mortality waves, but there is a chance that any given wave can be temporarily highly deadly or become permanently attenuated, resulting in an immediate, happy ending to the simulation.
 There are two ways that the game can end: we just need to get lucky once and experience a stable attenuation, or the deadly waves chip away at society until we reach the collapse threshold.
 The chance of stable attenuation and high mortality per wave can be chosen from the heat map on the left.
-The values of the heat map represent the overall chance of attenuation occuring before collapse.
+The values of the heat map represent the overall chance of attenuation occurring before collapse.

 <CrisisPredictions />